Lewis Hine: Documentary photography

 Hine's work for the NCLC was often dangerous.
 As a photographer, he was frequently threatened with violence or even death by factory police and foremen.
 At the time, the immorality of child labor was meant to be hidden from the public.
 Photography was not only prohibited but also posed a serious threat to the industry.
 To gain entry to the mills, mines and factories, Hine was forced to assume many guises.
 At times he was a fire inspector, postcard vendor, bible salesman, or even an industrial photographer making a record of factory machinery.

 During and after World War I, he photographed American Red Cross relief work in Europe.
-In the 1920s and early 1930s, Hine made a series of "work portraits," which emphasized the human contribution to modern industry.
+In the 1920s and early 1930s, Hine made a series of "work portraits", which emphasized the human contribution to modern industry.
 In 1930, Hine was commissioned to document the construction of the Empire State Building.
 He photographed the workers in precarious positions while they secured the steel framework of the structure, taking many of the same risks that the workers endured.
-To obtain the best vantage points, Hine was swung out in a specially-designed basket 1,000 ft above Fifth Avenue.
+To obtain the best vantage points, Hine was swung out in a specially designed basket 1,000 ft above Fifth Avenue.
 At times, he remembered, he hung above the city with nothing below but "a sheer drop of nearly a quarter-mile."

-During the Great Depression Hine again worked for the Red Cross, photographing drought relief in the American South, and for the Tennessee Valley Authority (TVA), documenting life in the mountains of eastern Tennessee.
-He also served as chief photographer for the Works Progress Administration's National Research Project, which studied changes in industry and their effect on employment.
-Hine was also a faculty member of the Ethical Culture Fieldston School.
+During the Great Depression, Hine, once again, worked for the Red Cross, photographing drought relief in the American South, and for the Tennessee Valley Authority (TVA), documenting life in the mountains of eastern Tennessee.

 Later life

-In 1936, Hine was selected as the photographer for the National Research Project of the Works Projects Administration, but his work there was not completed.
+In 1936, Hine was selected as chief photographer for the Works Progress Administration's National Research Project, which studied changes in industry and their effect on employment, but his work there was not completed.
+He was also a faculty member of the Ethical Culture Fieldston School.

 The last years of his life were filled with professional struggles by loss of government and corporate patronage.
 Hine hoped to join the Farm Security Administration photography project, but despite writing repeatedly to Roy Stryker, Stryker always refused.
 Few people were interested in his work, past or present, and Hine lost his house and applied for welfare.
 He died on November 3, 1940, at Dobbs Ferry Hospital in Dobbs Ferry, New York, after an operation.
 He was 66 years old.